Boarders/slick-blog/site/posts/peano.md

     open Alg-Homo alg-hom public
 ```

-We don't infer algebra homomorphisms and so we need to pass each argument separately and
+We don't infer algebra homomorphisms and so we need to pass them as arguments and
-open the various records to bring the fields into scope.
+open the various records to bring their fields into scope.
 In the first case we have the following goal:
 ```agda
 →-fun 0 ≡ μ ZeroP